Trend Micro Deep Security

 - Configure Trend Micro Deep Security to send data to your Collector

-To set up the Trend Micro Deep Security event source:
+- Select the Trend Micro Deep Security event source tile.

 - Choose your Collector.

-- You can choose to send Unfiltered Logs to Log Search if you want.
+- You can choose to send unparsed logs to Log Search if you want.